orbisvicis/x2x-util/README.md

  *  `run_on_service`

-    Dispatch a command when a matching zeroconf service is added.
+    Repeatedly dispatch a command contingent upon the availability of a matching zeroconf service.
 Use this to add resiliency to a network client with automatic and immediate restarts.
 The command is never terminated; the client is expected to exit gracefully after the matching zeroconf service is removed.

  *  `x2x_loop`